amudhabalan/react-weather-app/README.md

 #### Watch it in action at https://happy-pare-a2317f.netlify.app/

 ## Features
-- Weather App that gets live weather from Online APIs
+- Shows today's weather & the weather for the whole week
+- Integrates with OpenWeather (https://openweathermap.org/) to get the weather
+- Melbourne's Latitude & Longitude values have been hardcoded, but you can easily make it work for any location
 - Toggle Switch between Dark & Light Mode
-- Shows today's weather & the weather for the whole week

 ## Technology
 - Designed to be Responsive for mobile & tablets
 - ReactJs with Redux for State management
-- Axios Javascript library for HTTP API requests
+- Axios Javascript library for HTTP API requests to OpenWeather
 - CSS3 for styling
 - Jest & Enzyme for Snapshot Testing